JoeysPouch/Joeys-Pouch/README.md

-# Joeys-Pouch
+# Joey's Pouch

 Hi all!
-I'm Joey, a 23 year old from Nottingham with a lot of interests, one of which is doing fun things with data.
+I'm Joey, a 23 year old from Nottingham with a lot of interests.
+One of those, as of a few years ago, is doing fun and interesting things with data.
 So far I've worked primarily at universities but in a pretty diverse set of roles - from social statistics textbooks to back-end supply chain data migration.
 That said, I do have a real passion for quantitative surveys, higher education and 'turning attitudes into numbers'.
 Here you'll find some of the things I've made over the years.

 ## Projects